The fate of the spin polaron in the 1D antiferromagnets: Abstract

 \section{Abstract}

 The stability of the spin polaron quasiparticle, well established in studies of a single hole in the 2D antiferromagnets, is investigated in the 1D antiferromagnets using a $t$--$J$ model.
-We perform an exact slave fermion transformation to the holon-magnon basis, and diagonalize numerically the resulting model in the presence of a single hole.
-We prove that the spin polaron is stable for any strength of the magnon-magnon interaction {\it except} for the unique value of the SU(2)-symmetric 1D $t$--$J$ model.
-Fine-tuning to this unique value is extremely unlikely to occur in {\it quasi}-1D antiferromagnets, therefore the spin polaron is the stable quasiparticle of real 1D materials.
+We perform an exact slave fermion transformation to the holon-magnon basis, and diagonalize numerically the resulting model in the presence of a single hole. \kw{We demonstrate that the spin polaron collapses -- and the spin-charge separation takes over -- due to the specific role played by the magnon-magnon interactions {\it and} the magnon hard-core constraint in the 1D $t$--$J$ model.} \kw{Moreover, we} prove that the spin polaron is stable for any strength of the magnon-magnon interaction \kw{other than} the unique value \kw{found in a 1D antiferromagnet with the continuous symmetry of the spin interactions.} Fine-tuning to this unique value is extremely unlikely to occur in {\it quasi}-1D antiferromagnets, therefore the spin polaron is the stable quasiparticle of realistic 1D materials.
 Our results lead to a new interpretation of the ARPES spectra of {\it quasi}-1D antiferromagnets in the spin polaron language.

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}